danielduch212/danielduch212/README.md

 It uses Blob Storage and has functions to manage access to it.
 Basic CI/CD is used.

-I made the Azure infrastructure for this project, and you can access this API by clicking this site:
+<u>I made the Azure infrastructure for this project, and you can access this API by clicking this site:  </u>
 [Swagger for Car Repair Workshops API](https://carrepairworkshops-api-prod-a8cfb0eddjbmbmc8.polandcentral-01.azurewebsites.net/swagger/index.html)

-And here is the direct link to the repository of this API:
+<u>And here is the direct link to the repository of this API: </u>
 [CarRepairWorkshops Repository](https://github.com/danielduch212/CarRepairWorkshops)

 ## Previous Projects